brillout/goldpage/readme.md

    npm install @ssr-coin/express
    ~~~

-   Note that plugins are automatically loaded.
-They just have to be listed in the `dependencies` list of your package.json.
+   Note that plugins
+   listed in the `dependencies` list of your `package.json`
+   are automatically loaded.

 1. Add `ssr-coin` to your Node.js server.